Azelaic Acid for Rosacea

 - 15% gel – generally well tolerated and often the starting choice.

-- 20% cream – slightly stronger, good for persistent or thicker skin areas.
+- 20% cream – slightly stronger, good for resistant areas.

 Start with once-daily application on a small area to check that it does not irritate your skin.
 You can apply to a wider area after this.